zertosh/eslint-plugin-dependencies/README.md

 ### `dependencies/require-json-ext`

 Ensures that modules are that are `.json` include their extension in the module id.
+Supports auto fix.